FelipeHensslerKoetz/themoviedbchallenge/README.md

 # themoviedbchallenge

 The Movie DB Challenge provides a simple api to search/save movies details and translations.
-The indexing is based on a "movie_id" of the webiste https://developers.themoviedb.org/, it it don't returns any data, the id is abalible for manual creation.
+The indexing is based on a "movie_id" of the webiste https://developers.themoviedb.org/, it it don't returns any data, the id is avaliable for manual insertion.

 Initial setup: